-Year 13 Reporting Point 2 - Progress Review
+Year 12 and 13 Reporting Point 1 - Progress Review

-Reporting Point 2 will be published on Tuesday, 15th February.
+Reporting Point 1 will be published on Friday, 23rd September.
 It will be available to download from the TBS Parents' Portal.
 Please log in to the portal and click on 'View Details' in the 'Pupil Details' box.
 The report will be available under the 'Assessment Reports' tab.
 Please contact Mr Soyam Khanal if you require any technical assistance.

 This report is a review of your child's progress to date.
-It contains your child's recent mock examination grade along with progress and prediction indicators.
-Also included in this report is an attitude to learning score and the target grade set in RP1 which your child has been working towards, with a traffic light to indicate whether your child's teacher believes they are on track to meet their target by the end of the year.
-Please note that for students absent from mock examinations, no examination grade has been reported.
+It contains your child's progress and prediction indicators.
+Also included in this report is an attitude to learning score and the target grade which has been set, with a traffic light to indicate whether your child's teacher believes they are on track to meet their target by the end of the year.